ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 (1/2) Stage this hunk [y,n,q,a,d,j,J,g,/,e,?]?
 {%- endhighlight -%}

-Now we can see the same thing in the previous section of this post.
-Nothing is different here.
-Accept or deny the hunks that you want and at the end, you will be redirected to the interactive mode commands.
+Now, observe the same process as in the previous section of this post.
+Nothing differs.
+Accept or deny the hunks as needed; in the end, you'll be redirected to the interactive mode commands.

-In these commands, the option 7 you can exit the interactive mode, and with option 8 you can see some basic instructions for each command.
+In these commands, with option 7 you can exit the interactive mode, and with option 8 you can see some basic instructions for each command.
 We are done right now.
-If you testing these options with me, just press 7 to exit the interactive mode.
-After this, you can commit your changes and be happy.
+After this, you can exit the interactive mode, commit your changes, and be happy.

-Using the interactive mode we can revert some files of the stage.
+Using the interactive mode, we can revert some files of the stage.
 But we can do this without using it.
 Let's learn.

 ### Unstaging changes
 Just as I can add files to the stage, I can also remove them.
-If you type `git status` you can see the Git tip telling how to do this.
+If you type `git status`, you can see the Git tip telling how to do this.
 Let's check.

 {%- highlight diff -%}
 git status